 Element of remuneration Key features Purpose and link to strategy Maximum opportunity Performance measures Malus and clawback Long-Term Incentive Plan ('LTIP') Awards may be structured as performance share awards or nil-cost options.
 Rewards long-term sustainable performance, in line with the Company's strategy.
 150% of salary.
-The Committee chooses performance measures that support delivery of the Same clawback and malus provisions as for the performance-related bonus. a two-year noiding period from year to year depending o creation for shareholders.
+The Committee chooses performance measures that support delivery of the Same clawback and malus provisions as for the performance-related bonus.
+Awards are subject to a three-year performance period.
+Focuses Executive Directors on delivering outstanding value creation for shareholders.
+Company's strategy and provide alignment between Executive Directors and shareholders.
+For awards granted during FY22 onwards, there will be a two-year holding period on shares acquired from vested awards. enolaers.
 Performance metrics and their respective weightings may vary from year to year depending on financial and strategic priorities.
-The value of dividends payable over the vesting period may be Up to 25% vests for threshold performance. over the vesting period may be added to the vested share awards in cash or shares.
+The value of dividends payable over the vesting period may be od may be share Up to 25% vests for threshold performance. added to the vested share awards in cash or shares.
 The Remuneration Committee has the discretion to adjust and to override formulaic outcomes for the LTIP vesting level if the Remuneration Committee considers it is not reflective of the underlying performance of the Company, as well as investor experience and the employee reward outcome.